substance/legacy-docs/substance/lens_manual/content.md

 This documentation is a work-in-progress.
-However, it reflects the latest state of Lens development and provides documentation for the new [0.2.x](https://github.com/elifesciences/lens/tree/0.2.x) series of Lens.
-You can contribute to this manual by making changes to the source [markdown file](https://github.com/elifesciences/lens-manual/blob/master/manual.md).
+However, it reflects the latest state of Lens development.
+You can contribute to this manual by making changes to the source [markdown file](https://github.com/substance/docs/blob/master/substance/manual/content.md).

 # Introduction